eriksoe/ErlangQuest/README.md

 solutions in a module, instead of typing them in the shell.

-One way to do this is adding quest solutions to the module in the current directory (eq_solutions) and then do this:
+One way to do this is adding quest solutions to the module in the current directory and then do this:

     (quests@127.0.0.1)90> c(eq_solutions).
     {ok,eq_solutions}